 The Hidden Dangers of Antisocial Personality Disorder

-While the terms “high-functioning” and “low-functioning” sociopaths have no clinical meaning, they describe the level of severity of sociopathic behavior.
-High-functioning sociopaths can mimic emotions and responses, often hiding their ASPD tendencies.
-They can hold jobs, form relationships, and start families, making them more difficult to spot.
-Low-functioning sociopaths struggle to mimic everyday emotions and connections, making them more overtly angry or manipulative.
+While the terms “high-functioning” and “low-functioning” sociopaths are not clinically defined, they describe the level of severity of sociopathic behavior.
+Individuals with high-functioning ASPD can mimic emotions and responses, often hiding their true nature.
+They may hold jobs, form relationships, and start families, making them more challenging to identify.
+In contrast, those with low-functioning ASPD struggle to mimic everyday emotions and connections, leading to more overtly angry or manipulative behavior.

 - Lack of empathy or concern for others